home-assistant-libs/pytradfri/README.md

 5. [Acknowledgements](#5-acknowledgements)

 ## 1. Installation
-You might have to use sudo for some commands to work when installing.
+You might have to use superuser privileges (sudo) for some commands to work when installing.

-To use the library in a synchronous application, you first need to install [libcoap](https://github.com/obgm/libcoap) using [this script.](script/install-coap-client.sh) Use ```examples/example_sync.py``` when testing this.
+To use the library in a synchronous application, you first need to install [libcoap](https://github.com/obgm/libcoap) using [this script](script/install-coap-client.sh).
+Use [examples/example_sync.py](https://github.com/ggravlingen/pytradfri/blob/master/examples/example_sync.py) when testing this.

 For asynchronous applications you will need to install [DTLSSocket](https://pypi.python.org/pypi/DTLSSocket), for instance using the requirements file: ```shell pip install -r requirements.txt ```.
 Please note that install might take considerable time on slow devices.
-Use ```examples/example_async.py``` when testing this.
+Use [examples/example_async.py](https://github.com/ggravlingen/pytradfri/blob/master/examples/example_async.py) when testing this.

-Security best practice is to *not* store the security code that is printed on the gateway permanently in your application.
+Security best practice is to ***not*** store the security code that is printed on the gateway permanently in your application.
 Please always use the PSK when communicating with the gateway.

 ## 2. Stand-alone use (command-line interface)
 ![Screenshot of command line interface](./docs/pytradfri_cli.png)